YcartXin/Interest/README.md

-# Pokemon
+# Analysis of MLB Team Statistics on Predicting Games Won per Season

 ## Overview

-We examine the Major League Baseball team data from 2012 to 2018 focusing on a team's batting average (AVG), defensive efficiency ratio (DER), and earned run average (ERA) to predict the number of games a team would win out of 162 in a season.
+We examine the Major League Baseball team data from 2012 to 2018 focusing on a team's batting average (AVG), defensive efficiency ratio (DefEff), and earned run average (ERA) to predict the number of games a team would win out of 162 in a season.
 We estimate an Bayesian hierarchical model which explains their attributes based on their functionality.

 ## File Structure